ahanel13/Restaurant_RESTApi/README.md

     ]
     }

-For a single ingredient send request to /ingredients/{ingredient_id}
+For a single menuItem send request to /menuItems/{menuItem_id}

 #### POST Request
 Request body: